-A Christian Pakistani woman named Asia Bibi was beaten and arrested in June, 2009.
+And back to the original article, now updated for 2020.
+A Christian Pakistani woman named Asia Bibi was beaten and arrested in June 2009.
 Her crime consisted of stating that Jesus was the resurrected savior, and that Mohammed could not save.
-She was convicted of blasphemy on Nov 8, 2010 and sentenced to the death penalty.
-Asia is 44, and has a husband and two young children.
-She is being kept in prison while her attorney appeals the case.
-[Note: her death sentence was temporarily halted in July 2015 but she was still on death row as of April 2016].
+She was convicted of blasphemy in November 2010, and sentenced to death.
+She was finally released in 2018 and now lives in Canada.

 These three stories and many others may be found at persecution.com, the official site of Voice of the Martyrs.
 The accounts reflect those we find in the New Testament and throughout history, where Christians have suffered from official government action (Acts 21:33-36).
 Much more frequently, Christians suffer from “illegal” mob violence (Acts 19:23-41); this second type is easily the most prevalent today.

 Verbal abuse; alienation from one’s family or village; divorce and having one’s children taken away; loss of employment; legal restrictions; imprisonment; beatings; exile; threats; death.
 These are the tools of the persecutors for the last two millennia.
-If we include all these possibilities, then over 200 million Christians are deprived of their basic human rights today (http://www.persecution.net/faq-stats.htm). *
+If we include all these possibilities, then over 260 million Christians are deprived of their basic human rights in 2019.
+[Note: these stats are given for illustrative purposes; there is variety in how one group or another calculates persecution, and given the murky situations of some areas it is hard to make a reliable count].

 All Christians, even American ones, should assume that persecution could happen to them and not assume that God will keep them from it.
-Some in the United States do presently suffer for their faith, but mainly at the less harsh levels.
+Particularly in college campuses, Christians are facing hostility.
+Yet mainly this occurs at the less harsh levels.
 Many Christians have been verbally abused.
 Some Christians experience alienation from their extended family because of their faith.
 Jesus talked about this (Matt 10:34-36): “Do not think that I have come to bring peace to the earth; I have not come to bring peace, but a sword.
 For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and one’s foes will be members of one’s own household.”
 Some marriages break up when a non-Christian person leaves a Christian spouse.
 There are Christian wives who suffer abuse for their faith from violent husbands.

-On the other hand, in America someone who is fired for his or her faith has legal recourse just as does any other person; that has not always been the case throughout history, even in this country.
-Churches are not required to pay taxes on income or on property, so long as they show that they are not misusing donations and so long as their employees pay their taxes.
-Churches are not denied building permits because they are Christians – which is the policy in Marxist Cuba.
+On the other hand, in America someone who is fired for his or her faith has legal recourse just as does any other person; that has not always been the case throughout history, even in the US.
+Despite fear-mongering to the contrary, churches are not required to pay taxes on income or on property, so long as they show that they are not misusing donations and so long as their employees pay their taxes.
+Churches are not denied building permits because they are Christians – which is the policy I have seen in Cuba.

 What bothers me is how some Americans equate their sufferings with the horrific persecution that other Christians face.
 For example, I’ve just read a blog that said that “no church should allow itself to be subject to the government’s tyrannical 501(c) 3 non-profit, tax-exempt status” and called Christians “sheepish” for not rebelling against the I. R. S. The author stated that the government is at times the enemy of God, therefore it is now the enemy of God and should be resisted.
 His entire argument was that Americans are suffering just as Daniel or the apostles suffered.